makkcg/Omarty-Backend/omartyapis/Financial/BlockAccounting.md

 #### `api`

-- End point that will trigger Showing Apartment Accounting is `apartmentDueAccounting`.
+- End point that will trigger Showing Block Accounting is `blockDueAccounting`.

 #### `blockId`